Why NWEF?

 To educate and collaborate with individuals and organizations to tell the story of America’s education and culture, identify foundational principles that improve them, and advance practice and policy to change them.

-Our Five Core Principles
+Our Five Core Focus Areas

 Instruction requires the foundational skills of reading, writing and math.